Akshay-VK/DaSHLab-Induction/implementation.md

 You'll start from a simple sequential program and progressively turn it into a **parallel** and finally a **distributed** system.
 By the end, you'll have hands-on experience with **MPI**, **fault tolerance**, and **coordination** - the very concepts that power systems like Google Search, Netflix, and Hadoop.

-For queries related to this assignment, contact one of (on Slack):
-- Bhavya
-- Kaaviya
-- Manit

 ---

 ## Index